Myanmar Support Program

 The country was made part of British India in 1886.
 Later, in the turmoil of World War II, the Japanese military took control during the 1940s.
 This period saw the Battle of Imphal in the north and the construction of the Burma Railway in the south, and the impact of both was felt nationwide.

 The Union of Burma gained independence from Britain in 1948.
 Formal relations with Japan began in 1954 with the signing of the Japan-Burma Peace Treaty and Agreement on Reparations and Economic Cooperation.

 A coup-d’état led by General Ne Win in 1962 ushered in a socialist government, which lasted to 1988 when another coup-d’état in response to pro-democracy demonstrations led to a change in government.
 Military rule continued, with the military suppressing increasing calls for democracy.

 A general election was held in November 2010, and the military junta handed over power to a new government, led by President Thein Sein, in March 2011.
 This marked the country’s first step toward democracy.

-Steps toward Democracy and Issues
+Steps Toward Democracy and Current Issues

 Support for Disabled Persons

 Utilizing our experience gained in other countries, we are building new support frameworks to achieve an inclusive society in which persons with disabilities can fully participate, including an incubation center for young entrepreneurs with disabilities and art festivals for persons with disabilities.